microsoft/Stable-Diffusion-WebUI-DirectML/help.md

-# DirectML Extension for Automatic 1111's SD WebUI
+# DirectML Extension for Automatic1111's SD WebUI

 This extension enables optimized execution of base Stable Diffusion models on Windows.
 Because DirectML runs across hardware, this means users can expect performance speed-ups on a broad range of accelerator hardware.